-The death toll brought by ISIS is estimated to be around a gruesome 230,000 people, and if the United States were to intervene, those numbers would drastically increase.
+The death toll brought by ISIS is estimated to be around a gruesome 230,000 people, according to the Carter Center, and if the United States were to intervene, those numbers would drastically increase.

 ISIS survives on its propaganda efforts, and since any strikes on ISIS made by the United States military will inevitably kill innocent civilians, United States intervention may do contribute to the propaganda efforts by ISIS.

 Some believe that as a part of the global community it is the United States’ responsibility to stop the terrorist group before it becomes an uncontrollable international issue.
-The fact is that ISIS does not have a navy or an air force.
-They do not have access to intercontinental missiles or nuclear weaponry, and its power is also only limited to regions surrounding Iraq and Syria.
-Therefore, it is inevitable that they will fall.
+ISIS lacks many resources, therefore, it is inevitable that they will fall.

 According to a study by IHS Jane’s, the territory controlled by ISIS has gone down by 9.4% in the first half of 2015.

-Freshman Tibet Ergül believes that “United States intervention is fruitless, and a repeat of past mistakes.
+Freshman Tibet Ergül believes: “United States intervention is fruitless, and a repeat of past mistakes.
 Since ISIS’s power is diminishing, there is no point in risking the lives of our own men and women.”

 Joshua Flores, a freshman at CDM with an interest in politics said “in a time of great tragedy, our top priority should be providing food, shelter and refuge for those who have been forced out of their countries because of ISIS.
 Our priority should not be risking the lives of military personnel by sending them to combat ISIS.”